WyattKribs/purple-lake-3539/README.md

 	* ex. name: ‘IT’, floor: ‘Basement’
 * Employees have a name, and level
 	* ex. name: ‘Christina Aguilera’, level: 2
-* Tickets have a subject and an age
+* Tickets have a subject, age (integer), and open (boolean) attributes
-	* ex. subject: ‘printers broken’, age: 5
+	* ex. subject: ‘printers broken’, age: 5, open: true

 * Departments have many Employees
 * Employees belong to a Department